Kyle Gibson: Minor leagues

+Major leagues

 The Twins called Gibson up to the major leagues on June 25, 2013, after starting pitcher Mike Pelfrey suffered a back injury that placed him on the disabled list.
 At the time, he was the ninth pitcher to start a game for Minnesota during the 2013 MLB season, and his promotion offered a path to remain in the majors for the remainder of the year.
 Gibson was credited with the win in his MLB debut, allowing two runs and eight hits while striking out five batters in six innings on June 29.
 The Twins defeated the Kansas City Royals 6–2.
 His success did not continue past that debut, as Gibson struggled to strike out batters in his future starts.
 After posting a 2–4 record and a 6.53 ERA with 29 strikeouts in 10 starts and 51 innings, Gibson was optioned back to Rochester on August 19.
 In his final major league start of the season, he gave up four runs on 10 hits in only 3 2/3 innings.
 While he was sent back to Triple A to work on his pitch command, Twins manager Ron Gardenhire took the time to analyze how many innings Gibson had already pitched and to develop a plan for the remainder of the season.
 He was shut down for the season on September 2, after pitching a combined 152 2/3 innings between Rochester and Minnesota, with the expectation that he would compete for a Twins starting rotation position the following spring.

-The Twins spent the 2013–14 offseason retooling their pitching rotation, spending approximately $84 million on signing new pitchers during the free agency period and giving Gibson an upwards battle for a major league position on opening day.
+The Twins spent the 2013–14 offseason retooling their pitching rotation, spending approximately $84 million on signing new pitchers during the free agency period and giving Gibson an upwards battle for a major league position on Opening Day.
 He proceeded to outbattle Scott Diamond, Vance Worley, and Samuel Deduno during spring training, posting a 2.70 ERA in four starts.
 Gibson was named the No. 5 starter, while Deduno was sent to the bullpen and Worley was sent to Rochester.
 He emerged as an early ace, posting an ERA of only 0.93 after his first three starts, including a scoreless eight-inning performance against the Toronto Blue Jays in 31 F weather.
 He did not allow a home run in a game until May 10, when he gave up a three-run home run to Miguel Cabrera of the Detroit Tigers; Gibson lasted only two innings in that game, giving up six runs in the process.
 Gibson recorded his first MLB hit as a batter on June 2, a fifth-inning single against Matt Garza in a 6–2 loss to the Milwaukee Brewers.
 Gibson remained in the rotation for the season, finishing with a 13–12 record and a 4.47 ERA in 31 starts.
 He additionally struck out 107 batters in 179 1/3 innings.
 He led the team in innings, in wins and bettered his ERA from 4.47 to 3.84 in 2015.